 - Instructions for dressing care will be given when you leave the hospital.
 Prineo (mesh) dressing will not be removed and will stay on for about 3 weeks.
-ABD dressings will be removed the next day after surgery.
-You may shower over the prineo dressing. - Do not poke anything into your dressings.
-Do not apply lotion, cream or powder to your incision for 1 month. - You can shower safely 1 day after surgery, without covering the incision.
-The incision may get wet, but should not be submerged in water for at least 3 weeks after the surgery. - Do not soak or scrub the incisions until fully healed. - Watch for signs of infection.
-Increased redness or drainage from the incisions, fever and or chills - Wash twice a day under your affected arm and dry that area well.
+ABD dressings will be removed on post-op day 1.
+You may shower over the prineo dressing - Do not poke anything into your dressings. - Do not apply lotion, cream or powder to your incision. - You can shower safely 24 hours after surgery, without covering the incision.
+The incision may get wet, but should not be submerged in water for at least 2 weeks after the surgery. - Do not soak or scrub the incisions until fully healed. - Watch for signs of infection.
+Increased redness or drainage from the incision, fever and or chills - Wash twice a day under your affected arm and dry that area well.
 Do not raise your arm after surgery.
 Place your hand on a counter and take a small side step away to give access to your underarm without lifting your operative arm. - Put a washcloth under your arm to help with sweating and to keep your skin from getting irritated. - When you get dressed, put your shirt on the arm that had the surgery first. - No sutures will need to be removed at your first post-operative visit.
 They will dissolve in 2-3 weeks and remain under the skin.